rigetti/oqaml/readmes/walkthrough.md

 ```
 There are two things worthwhile to point out:
  1. note how the above code snippet mimicks the Kitaev ordering of the corresponding Gate/Circuit definition.
- 2. the type of `pg` is `int -> Q.gate` meaning it maps an integer index to a gate, just as we discussed above indicating the recursive nature of a gate type
+ 2. the type of `pg` is `int -> Q.gate` meaning it maps an integer index to a gate, indicating the recursive nature of a gate type, as discussed above.

-We can use the newly definded gat as follows
+The newly definded gate can now be used as follows

 ```ocaml
 Q.apply (Q.CIRCUIT [pg 0; Q.X 0]) (Q.init_qvm 1);;